Cancers and Tumors

-If the doctor thinks that your child may have neuroblastoma, he will do a
+If the doctor thinks that your child may have neuroblastoma, a

 Another method is to take a sample of fluid or tissue using a needle.
 This method is called needle biopsy or fine needle aspiration.
 Doctors don't usually use this method for neuroblastoma because it's hard to get a large enough sample for the testing they need to do.

 Your child's doctor will also want your child to have pictures taken of the inside of her body, such as an X-ray,